Cpt-Dingus/blog-page/Beginners guide to satellite reception.md

 For IOS there are a few apps but they have severe limitations, using any of the above is heavily encouraged.

-> **Make sure you update your TLEs**, not doing so might make your data be outdated or just outright incorrect.
+> **Make sure you update your TLEs**, not doing so might make the satellite locations be outdated or just outright incorrect.

-I personally use Look4Sat when on the go because of its simplicity and Orbitron when at home, since I just got used to its UI.
+I personally use Gpredict for long term and Look4Sat for short term predictions, the SatDump tracking module during passes.

 # VHF APT/LRPT reception guide (137MHz)
 - Receiving VHF broadcasts is **incredibly easy** -> all that you need is just some wire, an SDR and some patience
 - As of writing this article there are just **4** remaining weather satellites that broadcast in this band
-- While easy to receive, they have a **lower quality** (4km/px and 1km/px with jpeg compression) and transmit less channels (2-3) than broadcasts in higher frequencies which usually transmit 10+ channels of raw 1km/px images
+- While easy to receive, they have a **relatively low quality** (4km/px and 1km/px with jpeg compression) and transmit only 2-3 while broadcasts in higher frequencies which usually transmit 5+ channels of raw 1km/px images

 ## The four weather satellites still broadcasting images on VHF